Simplicity Sofas is unlike any other furniture company you have ever heard of.

 The editor’s first question: “Who the heck are you guys?”

-The reason for the editor-in-chief’s phone call and question was that a press release had just come across his desk announcing that Simplicity Sofas had just been awarded a $20,000 Grand Prize in a nationwide competition for America's Most Innovative Small Business.
+The reason for the editor-in-chief’s phone call and question was that a press release had just come across his desk announcing that Simplicity Sofas had just been awarded the $20,000 Grand Prize in a nationwide competition for America's Most Innovative Small Business.

 Simplicity Sofas has also popped up in other surprising places.